Start My Answer

 Salt Lake City, UT 84111

-If you're being sued by WebBank, the first step to winning in court is to understand your rights and to file an Answer to the lawsuit.
+If WebBank is suing you, the first step to winning in court is understanding your rights and filing an Answer to the lawsuit.
+An Answer is crucial to protecting your rights in a lawsuit, but it’s only the first step.

-The Fair Debt Collection Practices Act (FDCPA) protects consumers, like you, from unethical debt collection practices.
+The Fair Debt Collection Practices Act (FDCPA) protects consumers from unethical debt collection practices.
 For example, the FDCPA prohibits debt collectors from:

 • Calling consumers before 8 a.m. or after 9 p.m.